-The Equal Opportunity and Cultural Diversity Policy of school applies to staff and pupils in school, including those pupils in the EYFS.
-It reflects the following legal requirements and guidance:
+The Equal Opportunity and Cultural Diversity Policy of Prospect House School applies to all staff and pupils-It reflects the following legal requirements and guidance:

-- Department for Education advice in The Equality Act 2010 and schools Departmental advice for school leaders, school staff, governing bodies and local authorities, May 2014 (https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/315587/Eq uality_Act_Advice_Final.pdf) - Paragraphs 2(1)(b)(ii), 2(2)(i) and 5(a) of the Schedule to the Education (Independent School Standards) Regulations, 2014 (http://www.legislation.gov.uk/uksi/2014/3283/schedule/made) - 'Special Educational Needs and Disabilities Code of Practice' (2015) (https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/398815/SE ND_Code of Practice January 2015.pdf) - The requirements in Section 3 The safeguarding and welfare requirements of the Statutory Framework for the Early Years Foundation Stage (September 2017) (https://www.gov.uk/government/publications/early-years-foundation-stage-framework--2). - 1.
-The school is committed to equal opportunities and the aims to be a school which: - promotes mutual respect and tolerance so that a positive attitude towards self and others is encouraged and maintained - develops the children's awareness of the diversity of the society in which they live - creates opportunities for all children to develop individual aptitudes, abilities and potential. - provides an environment where undesirable discrimination does not occur and where children learn from positive rôle models - prevents stereo-typing on the basis of race, gender, disability, sexuality, age, religion, colour, ethnic origin, marital status or nationality - encourages everyone to act positively against any form of undesirable discrimination - is aware of and sensitive to different learning styles - is aware of and sensitive to different family structures, backgrounds and values - is committed to working with parents and other agencies - does not undermine the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs. - 2.
+- Department for Education advice in The Equality Act 2010 and schools Departmental advice for school leaders, school staff, governing bodies and local authorities, May 2014 (The Equality Act 2010 and schools) - Paragraphs 2(1)(b)(ii), 2(2)(i) and 5(a) of the Schedule to the Education (Independent School Standards) Regulations, 2014 (The Education (Independent School Standards) Regulations 2014) - 'Special Educational Needs and Disabilities Code of Practice' (2015) (Special educational needs and disability code of practice: 0 to 25 years) - The requirements in Section 3 The safeguarding and welfare requirements of the Statutory Framework for the Early Years Foundation Stage (September 2023) (Early years foundation stage (EYFS) statutory framework - GOV.UK). - 1.
+Prospect House School is committed to equal opportunities and aims to be a school that - promotes mutual respect and tolerance so that a positive attitude towards self and others is encouraged and maintained - develops the children's awareness of the diversity of the society in which they live - creates opportunities for all children to develop individual aptitudes, abilities and potential. - provides an environment where undesirable discrimination does not occur and where children learn from positive rôle models - prevents stereo-typing on the basis of race, gender, disability, sexuality, age, religion, colour, ethnic origin, marital status or nationality - encourages everyone to act positively against any form of undesirable discrimination - is aware of and sensitive to different learning styles - is aware of and sensitive to different family structures, backgrounds and values - is committed to working with parents and other agencies - does not undermine the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs. - 2.
 This is based on the ethos that no one should receive less favourable treatment on the grounds of race, gender, disability, sexuality, age, religion, colour, ethnic origin, marital status or nationality. - 3.
-This includes: - Girls, boys, women, men and transgender individuals - People from different ethnic backgrounds - People from different faith backgrounds - Pupils who need support to learn English as an additional language (EAL)
+This includes: - Girls, boys, women, men and transgender individuals - People from different ethnic backgrounds - People from different faith backgrounds - Pupils who need support to learn English as an additional language (EAL) - Pupils with special educational needs, including pupils with an Educational and Health Care Plan (EHC plan) - 4.
+The following policies and practices also support the implementation of this policy: - Ethos & Aims